passionroro/passionroro/README.md

 > [push_swap](https://github.com/passionroro/42cursus-push_swap) : discovering the wonders of sorting algorithms

+## Done

+> [fullstack website]() - made a  complete website for an association ! frontend/backend/database, everything !

 ## In progress

+> [cybersecurity]() : currently learning cybersecurity. damn I love it. **follow my progress on my website!!!**

+> [art project]() : creating a turing complete programming language in **tricot**.
+Yes, tricot.
+Please ask me about this I can talk about this project for hours !!

+> [art project 2]() : playing music / creating visuals with code. lovely.

-> [fftconvolve.cpp](https://github.com/passionroro/fftconvolve.cpp) : implementing a Fast Fourier Algorithm for Machine Learning (because why not)
+> [fftconvolve.cpp](https://github.com/passionroro/fftconvolve.cpp) : implementing a Fast Fourier Algorithm for Machine Learning (because why not) (I will probably never finish it tho)

-> [crossword]() : recreating a scratch game that I like

 > creation of a brainfuck interpreter and reader for an art project (can't wait to show this one)